How Does Greenville Compare to Nearby North Carolina Cities for Car Insurance Rates?

 The best lever available to Greenville drivers is carrier comparison: the spread between the most and least expensive carrier for an identical driver profile in Greenville commonly reaches 40–60%.
 Running quotes from State Farm, NC Farm Bureau, GEICO, and regional carriers takes under 10 minutes and typically reveals savings of $145–$290/year.

-What Is the Minimum Required Car Insurance Coverage in Greenville, North Carolina?
+Greenville Car Insurance Coverage in Greenville, North Carolina?

 North Carolina state law requires all drivers to carry minimum liability of 30/60/25.
-North Carolina is an at-fault state — the driver who causes an accident is responsible for damages.
+North Carolina is an at-fault state: the driver who causes an accident is responsible for damages.

 - Bodily Injury Liability: Covers injuries you cause to others in an at-fault accident